 1. What is the availability of data in existing data systems?
 How readily are the data available?

-The CAPQuaM HROB measures seek to determine the proportion of high-risk women that have outpatient visits with MFMs or specialists during their pregnancies.
+The CAPQuaM HROB measures seek to assess the proportion of high-risk women who deliver at hospitals without certain levels of available services.
 As such, the data elements of interest include: